||09 Apr - 10 Jun 2018

 You need to fill in a booking form to register and pay for this course.
 Bookings are taken on a first-come, first-served basis.
 We will confirm your place on the course once the payment has been received.

 The April 2018 course will run during these dates: 9 April-10 June 2018.
-If you are interested in participating in April and future 2018 courses starting in July and September, please complete the expression of interest form to receive priority booking information.
+If you are interested in participating in future 2018 courses starting in July and September, please complete the expression of interest form to receive priority booking information.

 If you are an existing user of our VLE then you can log in with your usual username and password.
 If you are a new VLE user you will receive an automated email with your login information nearer to the course start date.